Lace those skates up.

 (Links bellow will take you to online Paypal payment option).

 Add A Lesson

 Advanced Learn-to-Skate package includes: 1 Hour of instruction

 1/2 hour of instruction in group skills lesson & 1/2 hour of group lesson a specialty class.

 $150 for 6 week session

 Specialty classes are for skaters who are already comfortable on the ice.
 They will require instructor approval and will be based on sufficient enrollment.

 Not all classes may be offered each session.
-Skaters who successfully participate in class may be invited to be in our skating exhibitions December 31st and March 26th.
+Skaters who successfully participate in class will be invited to be in our skating exhibition March 25th.

 Completed applications can be emailed to firstname.lastname@example.org